Placement Years 2026/27: The Complete Guide

 - Making the most of 12 months

-- Getting a return offer & what comes next
+- Getting a return offer and what comes next

 A placement year is one of the highest-return decisions available to most undergraduate students, and one of the most commonly talked out of.
-The concerns that stop students — adding a year to their degree, the anxiety of a competitive application process, uncertainty about whether they're "ready" — are understandable.
-They're also, in almost every case, outweighed by the outcomes on the other side.
+The concerns that stop students: adding a year to their degree, the anxiety of a competitive application process, uncertainty about whether they are "ready", are understandable.
+They are also, in almost every case, outweighed by the outcomes on the other side.

-The data is consistent: placement students graduate with better grades, get jobs faster, earn more, and report significantly higher confidence in professional settings than peers who didn't do a placement.
-The year adds time to your degree, but it compresses the timeline from graduation to a good job — often significantly.
+The data is consistent: placement students graduate with better grades, get jobs faster, earn more, and report significantly higher confidence in professional settings than peers who did not do a placement.
+The year adds time to your degree but it compresses the timeline from graduation to a good job, often significantly.

-What this guide won't do is pretend a placement year is the right choice for everyone.
-Some courses don't support them.
+What this guide will not do is pretend a placement year is the right choice for everyone.
+Some courses do not support them.
 Some students have circumstances that make a four-year degree impractical.
 And not every placement is a great experience.
-This guide gives you what you need to make an informed decision — and if you decide to go for it, to do it well.
+This guide gives you what you need to make an informed decision and, if you decide to go for it, to do it well.

 Not all placement years look the same.
-The structure, employer, and nature of work vary significantly by sector, course, and how you find the role.
-Understanding what's available helps you target the right type from the start.
+The structure, employer and nature of work vary significantly by sector, course and how you find the role.
+Understanding what is available helps you target the right type from the start.

 |---|---|---|---|---|